wasp-lang/wasp/web/blog/2024-10-24-pilcrow-os-maintainers-interview.md

 We're back with our series of posts in which we interview open-source maintainers and showcase their amazing projects they keep pushing.
 This week we've talked with [Pilcrow](https://github.com/pilcrowonpaper), an inspiring young dev from Japan, famous for his auth library Lucia and love for auth and security.

 [Lucia](https://github.com/lucia-auth/lucia) is one of the open-source tools that we use under-the-hood at Wasp.
 It grew to 9.5K stars on GitHub since October 2023.
-Unfortunately, this project is going to be deprecated in April 2025.
-Wasp will make all the necessary changes on time, no worries 😃 You should look into other projects Pilcrow has kickstarted as well, some of those will serve as a replacement for Lucia.
+Although Lucia itself will be deprecated as a library in 2025 and converted into a [learning resource](https://github.com/lucia-auth/lucia/discussions/1714), Pilcrow is also working on other projects related to auth, such as Copenhagen and Oslo.
+You can learn more about his work and projects on his [blog](https://pilcrowonpaper.com/).

 We hope this interview inspires you to contribute to the open-source community yourself.
 Let's dive in!